 Fundraising “thermometers” have long been a staple of fundraising because they get people excited about achieving the goal.

-We love Once upon a time, we scribbled the latest progress with marker on a foam board.
+We love, once upon a time, when we scribbled the latest progress with marker on a foam board.

 But now, we have a lot more flexibility with on-screen displays—often known as “leaderboards”—on websites, and even at live benefits.